nikolas-mo4-11/heinekamp/README.md

 4. **Localization**: Currently, all interface strings are hard-coded.
 Implement a localization dictionary to make the code cleaner and more extensible.
 This will facilitate the addition of new languages and translations without having to screen all `.js` files.

+5. **Optimaze DB**: Short up the number of operations by creating more specific repository methods or SQL-functions